maniospas/smoll/docs/std.md

 ```rust
 nat16() -> (nat16)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### nat16
-*Defined in: std/core/allocators.s line 101*
+*Defined in: std/core/allocators.s line 126*

 ```rust
 nat16(nat) -> (nat16)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### nat16 - convert unsigned number to 16 bits